abom-me/thawani_payment/README.md

   ///The Function And The Reason Of The Error,  If Any Error Happen.

   final  Function(Map error)? onError;

+  /// Make It true If you want allow the customer to save the payment card final bool saveCard;

+  /// This function show you the Customer Data if it's a new Customer final void Function(CreateCustomerModel data)? onCreateCustomer;

+  /// This function show you the Saved Customer ID if it's a exist Customer void Function(String data)? getSavedCustomer;

+  /// This function show you the Customer Data if it's a new Customer final void Function(List<CardData> data)? savedCards;

+  /// To change the saved card background color it's shown if [saveCard] is true only final Color? savedCardBackground;
+  /// To change the saved card Text color it's shown if [saveCard] is true only final Color? savedCardTextColor;

+  /// To change the appbar in saved cards screen it's shown if [saveCard] is true only final Widget? savedCardsAppBarText;

+  /// This text show when the user try to delete saved card from  saved cards screen it's shown if [saveCard] is true only final String? deleteText;

+  /// This text show when the user faced Error in  delete saved card from  saved cards screen it's shown if [saveCard] is true only final String? deleteTextError;

 ```
 ## Real Example: